linux-kernel-labs/linux/Documentation/teaching/labs/kernel_modules.rst

 Compiling kernel modules
 ========================

-Compiling a kernel module differs from compiling an user program.
+Compiling a kernel module differs from compiling a user program.
 First, other headers should be used.
 Also, the module should not be linked to libraries.
 And, last but not least, the module must be compiled with the same options as the kernel in which we load the module.
 For these reasons, there is a standard